How to Buy a Lab-Grown Diamond Engagement Ring Online (2026 Buyer’s Guide)

 Consider the different types of metals

-The choice of metal has a significant impact on the visual appearance of the engagement ring.
+The choice of metal significantly impacts the engagement ring’s visual appearance.
 For instance, even a colorless diamond set in a rose or yellow gold setting can take a slight hue and appear more yellow (usually 1 or 2 color shades lower).

 The smaller the finger (and hand), the larger the diamond will appear.
 And speaking of hands, how do you find the ring size if you’re buying an engagement ring as a surprise?
-Luckily, our friends at James Allen have a lot of good advice.
-For instance, they advise that you sneakily borrow one of her rings (and make sure it’s from the correct ring finger!) and use their online or plastic engagement ring sizer to determine the ring’s size.
+James Allen recommends that you sneakily borrow one of her rings (and make sure it’s from the correct ring finger!) and use their online or plastic engagement ring sizer to determine the ring’s size.

-James Allen even offers to ship a free plastic engagement ring sizer, while With Clarity offers to create one or two replica rings to see what the engagement ring looks like finished – they’ll even send it to you for free!
-Both options can help you find the right size.
+James Allen will even ship a free plastic engagement ring sizer, while With Clarity offers to create one or two replica rings to see what the engagement ring looks like finished – they’ll even send it to you for free!
+Both options can help you find the right size and avoid resizing later.

 Find the best place to buy lab-grown diamond engagement rings guide